 Plutarch of Chaeronea in Boeotia (c.
 45 – c.
-120 AD) was a Platonist philosopher who studied philosophy, rhetoric, and mathematics in Athens under the philosopher Ammonius.
+120 CE) was a Platonist philosopher who studied philosophy, rhetoric, and mathematics.

-Plutarch traveled several times to Rome to teach philosophy, and it is clear that traveling was a large part of his life.
-He ventured across central and western Greece, visited Rome, Sardis (modern day Turkey), Alexandria (modern day Egypt), and Sparta.
+Plutarch traveled several times to Rome to teach philosophy.
+Traveling was a large part of his life as he ventured across central and western Greece, Sardis (modern-day Turkey), Alexandria (modern-day Egypt), and Sparta.
 He lived in Chaeronea for most of his life where he held municipal posts, one of which was chief magistracy.

 Plutarch authored many works (somewhere between two and three hundred, although many have been lost to history) which can be divided into the philosophical and historical-biographical.
 Plutarch’s oeuvre consists of the Moralia (Moral Writings), a collection of more than seventy essays on ethical, political, polemical, and literary subjects represented in the form of dialogues.